AVM-Consulting/oracle-db-monitor/README.md

 ## Linking Oracle DB Monitor Metrics to OEM metrics.

 Check screenshots below.
-First screenshot is Oracle DB Monitor, and other screenshots are from OEM. <br /> What is marked in RED   - is direct translation btween OEM metrics and Oracle DB Monitor Metrics. <br />
+First screenshot is Oracle DB Monitor, and other screenshots are from OEM. <br /> What is marked in RED   - is direct translation between OEM metrics and Oracle DB Monitor Metrics. <br />
-What is marked in GREEN - are metrics, which we think are very useful metrics, but are not easily accesible in OEM.
+What is marked in GREEN - are metrics, which we think are very useful metrics, but are not easily accessible in OEM.

 ### Screenshot of Oracle DB Monitor
 <img src="readme/z_oramonitor_screenshot.png?raw=true">